Luisbaduy97/PigSkin-CNN/README.md

 <p>
-  The implementation of a basic architecture proposed by <a href = 'http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf'>Yann LeCun</a>, the architecture is shown in the following figure:
+  The implementation of a basic architecture proposed by <a href = 'http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf' target="_blank">Yann LeCun</a>, the architecture is shown in the following figure:
 </p>

 <p align='center'>